aleaxit/gmpy/docs/intro.rst

 Note: You really shouldn't need to do this.
 Unless you need the capabilities provided a newer GMP/MPFR/MPC, you should use the versions provided by your distribution.

-Note: The following instructions are currently out-of-date and will be revised for the alpha4 release.

 If your Linux distribution does not support recent versions of GMP, MPFR and MPC, you will need to compile your own versions.
 To avoid any possible conflict